We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 The idea that seven distinct hormone types exist is central to the program, as well as that determining your specific hormone type may enhance your metabolism.

 Metabolic Renewal offers a 12-week meal plan with recipes tailored to your hormone type.

 It also includes access to a collection of 15-minute workouts, along with guidebooks on balancing hormone levels and eliminating belly fat.

-The first step of Metabolic Renewal is to determine your hormone type using their online quiz, which collects information about your age, menstrual cycle, medical history, and health goals.
+The first step of Metabolic Renewal is to determine your hormone type using an online quiz, which collects information about your age, menstrual cycle, medical history, and health goals.

-Meal plans are based on what Dr. Teta calls the 3-2-1 Diet, which provides three meals per day, two of which contain only protein and vegetables and one of which offers a small portion of starch.
+Meal plans are based on what Teta calls the 3-2-1 Diet, which provides three meals per day, two of which contain only protein and vegetables and one of which includes a small portion of starch.